tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 **_Program Coordinator/ Project Administrator_**
 USC Department of Sociology, Think SMARTe
 Columbia, SC (September 2015 to April 2016)
-> Think Sustainable Models for Advancing Research Through Entrepreneurship (SMART-E) is a collaboration between the College of Social Work and Faber Entrepreneurship Center that aims to create a formal mechanism for social scientists to learn about, and engage in, entrepreneurship activities.Our approach is to identify opportunities for faculty and students to commercialize their research and connecting them to the internal/external resources necessary to transform their social innovations into social enterprises.
+> Think Sustainable Models for Advancing Research Through Entrepreneurship (SMART-E) is a collaboration between the College of Social Work and Faber Entrepreneurship Center that aims to create a formal mechanism for social scientists to learn about, and engage in, entrepreneurship activities.
+Our approach is to identify opportunities for faculty and students to commercialize their research and connecting them to the internal/external resources necessary to transform their social innovations into social enterprises.
 * Responsible for managing and developing programs focused on social entrepreneurship in academia
 * Conducting research on various business models within the context of social processes and community impact on topics related to social impact and community health
 >